Save £490 on average - Compare Quotes

 Whether or not you have to pay remortgaging conveyancing fees depends on:

-• Does your lender offer free legal package: It’s fairly common for a lender to offer a free legal package in their remortgage deals?
-Although, don’t let this sway you.
-Make sure you get the best mortgage deal overall by speaking to a fee-free mortgage broker.
+• Does the lender offer a free legal package?
+If you take out a certain remortgage deal with certain lenders you won’t need to pay remortgage conveyancing fee because they’ll throw in a free legal package.
+But don’t let this alone sway you, make sure you get the best mortgage deal overall by speaking to a fee-free mortgage broker.

 Find out more in our guide: Remortgaging: Do I need a conveyancing solicitor?